Jewish Monuments in Athens Greece

 Its collection consists of tens of thousands of original objects, photographs, documents, and archives.
 It also includes a variety of interesting material from the daily and religious life and historical course of Greek Jews.

-The Jewish Museum is quite close to Acropolis Hill and Parthenon.
+The Jewish Museum is quite close to the Acropolis Hill and the Parthenon.

 5. Giousouroum Flea Market in Monastiraki